RaInta/SparseGravitationalWaves/README.md

 From the mid-2000s, a powerful new mathematical framework was developed, which could determine the level of undersampling while still ensuring accurate reconstruction of a broad class of sparse signals.

-This so-called 'compressive sampling' (CS; also known as 'compressed sensing'; see the suggested reading list below for an introduction) technique has been applied to optical sensing (notably a one pixel camera, medical imaging and astronomy.
+This so-called 'compressive sampling' (CS; also known as 'compressed sensing'; see the suggested reading list below for an introduction) technique has been applied to optical sensing (notably a one pixel camera), medical imaging and astronomy.

 Introductory papers on sparse methods, compressed sensing or compressive sampling:

-   * Cand\`{e}s, E., Romberg, J. and Tao, T.: "Robust uncertainty principles: Exact signal reconstruction from highly incomplete frequency information," _IEEE Trans.
+   * Candès, E., Romberg, J. and Tao, T.: "Robust uncertainty principles: Exact signal reconstruction from highly incomplete frequency information," _IEEE Trans.
 Information Theory_  **52**(2):489-509 (2006)
    * Donoho, D.L.:"Compressed sensing," _IEEE Trans. on Information Theory_ **52**(4):1289-1306 (2006)
    * MacKenzie, D.: "Compressed sensing makes every pixel count," _American Math.
 Soc._  **7**:114-127 (2009)
    * Baraniuk, R.G.: "More Is Less: Signal Processing and the Data Deluge," _Science_ **331**:717 (2011)

 ### How OMP works

-There is a zoo of algorithms that exploit the sparsity of data in some way.
+There is a zoo of algorithms that exploit the sparsity of data in some way, in applications ranging from spacecraft telemetry, through MRI imaging, to monitoring of seismic activity.
+These rely on a slew of reconstruction techniques, such as the Simplex Method, Basis Pursuit, Matching Pursuit, LASSO.

-Here we focus on Orthogonal Matching Pursuit (OMP).
+Here, I'll focus on an efficient type of [Matching Pursuit](https://en.wikipedia.org/wiki/Matching_pursuit) known as Orthogonal Matching Pursuit (OMP).
 It's an iterative algorithm that takes the initial data, and identifies the most significant coefficient (as defined by some inner product).
 It removes this coefficient and re-calculates the remaining ('residual') data, to generate an underlying basis, obtaining the next most significant coefficient, _etc._:

 <img src="./Figures/HowOMPWorks.jpg">